tutorbookapp/tutorbook/README.md

 of them at the same time.
 Those roles are not inscribed on each user but rather implied by role-specific properties (e.g. a mentor will have subjects specified in their `mentoring.subjects` property).

+#### Tags

+- **Vetted** - Has at least one verification.
+Set when the user is created, updated, or deleted.
+- **Matched** - In at least one match.
+Set whenever a match is created, updated, or deleted.
+- **Meeting** - Has at least one meeting.
+Set whenever a meeting is created, updated, or deleted.

 ### `Org`